Super Columbine Massacre RPG!

 Super Columbine Massacre RPG! is a 2005 role-playing video game created by Danny Ledonne.
-The game recreates the 1999 Columbine High School shootings in Columbine, Colorado.
-Players assume the roles of gunmen Eric Harris and Dylan Klebold and act out the massacre, with flashbacks relating parts of Harris and Klebold's past experiences.
-The game begins on the day of the shootings and follows Harris and Klebold after their suicides to fictional adventures in perdition.
+The game recreates the 1999 Columbine High School shooting in Littleton, Colorado.
+Players assume the roles of gunmen Eric Harris and Dylan Klebold and act out the massacre, with flashbacks relating parts of Harris' and Klebold's past experiences.
+The game begins on the day of the shooting and follows Harris and Klebold after their suicide to fictional adventures in perdition.

 Ledonne had spent many years conceptualizing games, but never created one due to his lack of game design and programming knowledge.
-He was inspired to create a video game about Columbine by his own experience being bullied and the effect the shooting had on his life.
+He was inspired to create a video game about Columbine by his own experience, being bullied and the effect the shooting had on his life.
 The game represents a critique of how traditional media sensationalized the shooting, as well as parodying video games themselves.
 Super Columbine Massacre was created with ASCII's game development program RPG Maker 2000 and took approximately six months to complete.
 Ledonne initially published the game anonymously, releasing an artist's statement about the work after his identity was revealed.
 Super Columbine Massacre was released for free online and attracted little attention until 2006, when widespread media coverage fueled hundreds of thousands of downloads.

-Upon release in April 2005, reaction to Super Columbine Massacre was negative; the title was criticized as trivializing the actions of Harris and Klebold and the lives of the innocent.
+Upon release in April 2005, reaction to Super Columbine Massacre was negative.
+The title was criticized for trivializing the victims of the shooting and the actions of Harris and Klebold.
 The game's cartoon presentation and the side-plot into hell were considered by critics as obscuring the game's message, but it received minor note as a game that transcended the stereotypical associations of the medium as entertainment for children.
-Super Columbine Massacres themes and content led to it being included in discussions as to whether video games cause violence; the title was later listed as one of the possible motivating factors of the shooter after the 2006 Dawson College shooting.
+Super Columbine Massacres themes and content led to it being included in discussions as to whether video games cause violence; the title was later listed as a possible motivating factor of the 2006 Dawson College shooting.
 The game has been described as an art game, and Ledonne has become a spokesperson for video games as an art form, producing a documentary in 2008 called Playing Columbine about his game and its impact.